abisop/nuttx-docs/en/platforms/arm/stm32f4/boards/stm32f4discovery/index.md

 a fixed IP instead using DHCP, you need to disable the DHCP Client and set up its IP.
 For more info watch: www.youtube.com/watch?v=8noH8v7xNgs

-You can access the board's NuttShell just typing in the Linux terminal:
+You can access the board\'s NuttShell just typing in the Linux terminal:

      telnet 10.0.0.2